Huang Jiajun

-Huang Jiajun (黄嘉俊 (黃嘉俊, Huáng Jiājùn); born 19 August 1995) is a Chinese professional footballer who plays as a defender for Shijiazhuang Gongfu.
+Huang Jiajun (黄嘉俊 (黃嘉俊, Huáng Jiājùn); born 19 August 1995) is a Chinese professional footballer who plays as a defender for Shenzhen Juniors.

 Club career

 Huang Jiajun would go abroad to Portugal to further his football development and would join third-tier club SG Sacavenense where he would make his senior debut in a league game on 12 October 2014 against Sintrense in a 2-1 defeat.
 After a loan move to another Portuguese team in Pinhalnovense, Huang would return to China when he joined top tier club Jiangsu Suning on 24 February 2017.